charlesmorrisjr/charlesmorrisjr/README.md

 <div align="left">

- 🌱 I’m currently building an app that helps music composers choose interesting chord progressions for their songs!
+ 🌱 I’m currently building an app that helps music composers create interesting chord progressions for their songs.

+ 📚 I'm also learning about **cybersecurity**.

  💬 Ask me about **How I got into coding!**